 The likelihood that Judge Sotomayor unlawfully did not disclose her assets is heightened by the fact that she withheld production to the Senate Judiciary Committee of one of her cases on the three principal and supplementary productions of cases through which she represented having discharged her duty to produce all of them.
 DeLano, 06-4780-bk, is the case that she withheld.
-She was the presiding judge on the panel of the Court of Appeals, 2nd Circuit (CA2), that heard oral argument on it and disposed of it through the summary order of February 7, 2008. (p.4 infra) http://Judicial-Discipline-Reform.org/SCt nominee/JSotomayor integrity/11DrCordero-SenJudCom.pdf >pg.
-6
+She was the presiding judge on the panel of the Court of Appeals, 2nd Circuit (CA2), that heard my oral argument on it and disposed of it through the summary order of February 7, 2008. (p.5 infra) http://Judicial-Discipline-Reform.org/docs/DrCordero v DeLano 06 4780 CA2.pdf

-DeLano deals precisely with the unlawful non-disclosure of assets.
-Her order protected, not the rule of law, but rather those who evaded their duty to disclose: i) her peer, the CA2 appointee to a bankruptcy judgeship, Bankruptcy Judge John C. Ninfo, II, WBNY, and ii) the one for whom he had covered up the concealment of at least \$673,657, Mr. DeLano, the most unlikely of 'bankrupts', a 39-year veteran banker who at the time of filing for bankruptcy was and remained employed by a major bank, M&T Bank, as a bankruptcy officer!
+DeLano deals similarly with concealment of assets despite a duty to disclose.
+Her order protected, not the rule of law, but rather those who evaded such duty: i) her peer and CA2 appointee Bankruptcy Judge John C. Ninfo, II, WBNY, ii) the district judge, and iii) the one for whom they had covered up the concealment of at least \$673,657, Mr. DeLano, the most unlikely of 'bankrupts', a 39-year veteran banker who at the time of filing for bankruptcy was and remained employed by a major bank, M&T Bank, as a bankruptcy officer!
 M&T and Mr. DeLano are clients of the law firm, Underberg & Kessler, in which Judge Ninfo was a partner at the time of taking the bench.
-The DeLano case was one of the 3,907 open cases that the trustee, George Reiber, had before Judge Ninfo, according to PACER.
-(Public Access to Court Electronic Records, http://www.pacer.psc.uscourts.gov/)
+According to PACER, the DeLano case was one of the 3,907 open cases that trustee George Reiber had before Judge Ninfo, before whom Mr. DeLano's attorney had 525 cases.
+These are bankruptcy system insiders running a bankruptcy fraud scheme.